MicrosoftDocs/winrt-related/winrt-related-src/schemas/appxpackage/uapmanifestschema/element-activatableclassattribute.md

 ---
-description: Defines an attribute of the class that is stored in the Windows Runtime property store.
+description: Defines an attribute of the class that is stored in the Windows Runtime property store (Windows 10, descendant of InProcessServer).
 Search.Product: eADQiWindows 10XVcnh
 title: ActivatableClassAttribute (Windows 10, descendant of InProcessServer) ms.assetid: 6070f277-74ae-4cf8-9467-9109c4983f9d